jraiskin/Automated_categorization_medication/log_progress_lab.md

         - Leverage external sources of information.
 We dont have context (like patient file).
             Might look into MeSH / UMLS (look for substance / drug semantic type).

+- **23/5:**
+Wikipedia.de data saved to CSV file.
+Found a [Drugbank XML parser](https://github.com/dhimmel/drugbank), Drugbank data cleaned and saved to CSV file.
+Label suggestion procedure was adapted to the new data structure.
+Running the label suggestion procedure on Euler.
+Todo:
+    - Analyze label suggestion procedure.
+    - Send Patrick a CSV file to assess the procedure's accuracy at different similarity thresholds.
+        Sample more at lower similarity thresholds.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.
+    - Run RNN classifiers without filtering characters.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).
+    - Thing to keep in mind (currently not a high priority):
+        - Ensemble methods.
+        - Leverage external sources of information.
+We dont have context (like patient file).
+            Might look into MeSH / UMLS (look for substance / drug semantic type).